-Today we will visit Tunnel Creek and Windjana Gorge.
-Tunnel Creek, Western Australia’s oldest cave system was the hiding spot for the aboriginal outlaw “Jandamarra”, and we will take a unique torch light walking tour (wading in some places) along the underground bed as it flows beneath the range.
+Our first stop is a visit Tunnel Creek and Windjana Gorge.
+Tunnel Creek, Western Australia’s oldest cave system was the hiding spot for the aboriginal outlaw “Jandamarra”, and we will take a unique torch light walking tour (wading in some places) along the underground river bed as it flows beneath the range.

 The Lennard River also carves its way through the range at Windjana Gorge and is part of this same ancient Devonian great barrier reef system, that was far larger than the famous Great Barrier Reef, but now exposed on the surface.
 It was laid down in an ancient sea that covered a large part of the Kimberley in Devonian times, some 350 million years ago.

 The colourful and rugged Windjana Gorge with its vertical limestone cliffs, fossil fish and deep green pools inhabited by dozens of freshwater crocodiles is sure to impress with its distinctive primeval feel and you are sure to capture some amazing photographs.

 After a picnic lunch we to return to the Gibb River Road, heading deep into the heart of the Kimberley.
 We view a startling rock formation resembling a profile view of Queen Victoria’s head as we pass through a gap in the jagged and stunning 350 million year old Devonian limestone cliffs of the Napier Range.